-His research is in robotics; and his research interests in robotics include cooperative complete coverage in complex 3D environments; autonomous industrial robots; path, motion and task planning; multi-robot collaboration and coordination; and optimization-based algorithms.
+His research interests in robotics include cooperative complete coverage in complex 3D environments; autonomous industrial robots; path, motion and task planning; multi-robot collaboration and coordination; and optimization-based algorithms.

 - Autonomous grit-blasting robots for steel structure maintenance (the robots have been deployed in the Sydney Harbour Bridge, and commercialised by SABRE Autonomous Solutions)